 Independent Non-Executive Director, member of the Audit, Risk & Compliance Committee, and member of the Nomination & Remuneration Committee since 31 March 2018

-Ms Smith has twenty years’ experience in venture capital, business strategy and start-up company operations.
-Ms Smith has worked in the US and Australia in operating roles with early stage technology based companies, and at Bain & Company as a strategic management consultant.
+Ms Smith was co-founder and Managing Director of GBS Venture Partners for twenty years and has worked with Australian and US fast growth companies as an investor and board member, supporting business strategy, human resources and operations.
+Ms Smith has worked in the US and Australia in operating roles with fast growth technology based businesses, and at Bain & Company as a strategic management consultant.

 Tim Trumper, MBA, UNE